zniper/rhaptos2.repo/docs/getting-started.rst

 This is a slightly longer term project.

-For now I should supply a zip or contine to serve them as was.
+For now I shall contine to serve them as was.
+ALoha is fixed however.